gahjelle/pepdocs/README.md

     $ pep 8

-You can use `pep --help` to see available options.
+Use `pep --help` to see available options.

 You can also call PepDocs from your own scripts.
 In that case, use `pepdocs.get()`: